-Specific land use and facility design criteria, or performance standards commonly applied to individual land uses, are not discussed here, but are no less important.
+Specific land use and facility design criteria, or performance standards commonly applied to individual land uses are not discussed here, but are no less important.
 To some extent, such location and design criteria, as well as performance standards may be obtained from source books published by the particular trade or industry involved.
-These may also be available from planning, engineering and architectural professionals in private firms and public agencies.
-Of course, local standards should also be developed as is appropriate.
+These may also be available from planning, engineering, and architecture professionals in private firms and public agencies.
+Of course, local standards should also be developed and incorporated into the zoning ordinance as is appropriate.